0

 The Bulletin (acquired by Finding Kids)

-The Bulletin is a system Hart designed and developed specially for Special Operations | Finding Kids.
+The Bulletin is a B2B SaaS hart developed, which was acquired by Special Operations | Finding Kids.
 Finding Kids is an organization at the forefront of the fight against human trafficking which hires private investigators to find missing and exploited kids, and partners with law enforcement to rescue them.

 The bulletin saves Finding Kids thousands of working hours per year by actively monitoring internet feeds like Facebook, X, NCMEC, and public police reports, then using AI to identify cases which they are positioned to solve.
 Today, Finding Kids receives about 50 alerts per week through The Bulletin with new information about missing children, each of the alerts showing up within minutes of parents, friends, or police posting about the situation online.
 The Bulletin continues to directly contribute to the organization’s active and successful evacuation of missing and exploited children from horrifying situations.